-- Inspect the skin surrounding the abutment and check if this skin is infected, elevated or irritated. - Check that the abutment is well attached to the implant. - Check for debris and hygiene.
-Instruct on cleaning and hygiene if needed. - Instruct the patient to immediately contact the clinic in case of any problems.
+- Inspect the skin surrounding the abutment to check if this skin is infected, elevated or irritated. - Check that the abutment is well attached to the implant. - Check for debris and hygiene.
+Give instructions on cleaning and hygiene if needed. - Instruct the patient to immediately contact the clinic in the event of any problems.